Lymphoma is cancer that starts in the lymphocytes, a type of white blood cell of the immune system.

 - edema, or swelling

 Not all forms of T-cell lymphoma cause symptoms on the skin.
-Other types may cause:
+Here are some other things to look out for.

 - bleeding or bruising easily